What Kind Of Cancer does Michael Buble’s Son have? Wife Says Noah is Doing “Well” With His Treatment

 Lopilato posted a message of thanks to the Argentines on Monday through her Facebook and Instagram account.
 The post read, “Today I want to dedicate a thank you from my heart to each of the people who gave me strength when I needed it most…thank you for being a part of my life.”

-The family also shares their doctors’ optimism with Noah’s gradual recovery as stated by Michael in one of his social media accounts.
+The family also shared their doctors’ optimism with Noah’s gradual recovery,as stated by Michael in one of his social media accounts.
 Buble and Lopilato also have another son Elias, who turned one earlier this year.
 The actress added that they are “looking forward” to seeing their children grow.

 We’re also praying for the complete recovery of young Noah and the continued strength the whole family needs.